kairos-fhir/kairos-fhir-dsl-mapping-example/docs/FHIR-DSL-Tutorial.md

 Open the project in IntelliJ.
 Configure your Maven and JDK as described in sections [Setting up Maven](#setting-up-maven) and [Setting up JDK](#setting-up-jdk), respectively.

-Now go to the maven menu on the right and <span style="color: darkblue"> [project name] → Lifecycle → Install → Maven</span> or execute
+Now go to the maven menu on the right and <span style="color: lightblue"> [project name] → Lifecycle → Install → Maven</span> or execute

 ```
 mvn install -s <path to custom settings xml>